-BackgroundClement Vachet received an M.S degree in Electrical Engineering from CPE-Lyon (France) in 2006 and also holds a research MS degree in Image Processing from INSA-Lyon (France).
+Clement Vachet received an MS degree in electrical engineering from CPE-Lyon (France) in 2006, and a research MS degree in information systems, science and imaging from INSA-Lyon, France.
 Prior to joining the SCI Institute, Clement was a faculty research instructor in the School of Medicine at the University of North Carolina at Chapel Hill.
-As a member of the Neuro Image Research and Analysis Laboratories for five years, he developed and applied end-to-end imaging data science workflows for various clinical studies.
+As a data scientist in the Neuro Image Research and Analysis Laboratories for five years, he developed and applied end-to-end imaging data science workflows for various clinical studies.
 With additional interests in business and management, he received an MBA from the University of Utah in 2016.

-Current ResponsibilitiesIn his role as Technical Program Manager, Clement manages several NIH-funded research projects w.r.t. technological, methodological, scientific testing and validation aspects.
-In that regard, he collaborates regularly with researchers and clinicians in multi-disciplinary nation-wide studies, such as the Autism Center of Excellence network (ACE-IBIS) and the National Alliance for Medical Image Computing (NA-MIC).
+In his prior role as a Technical Program Manager, Clement managed and executed parallel NIH-funded data science projects to support clinical research studies.
+In that regard, he collaborated regularly with researchers and clinicians in multi-disciplinary nation-wide teams, such as the Autism Center of Excellence network (ACE-IBIS) and the National Alliance for Medical Image Computing (NA-MIC).

 His areas of interest entail biomedical computing, data science and data analytics applied to multi-disciplinary collaborations.
 He has developed expertise in deep learning, enabling automated image data classification, regression and segmentation.
 Driving clinical applications have included brain development in autism spectrum disorder, deep brain stimulation in Parkinson’s disease, Down syndrome, Huntington’s disease, and obsessive-compulsive disorder.